Track mileage automatically

 Grey fleet benefits

-Cost control plays a big role, too.
-By relying on employees’ own vehicles, businesses can free up capital and reduce spending on servicing, maintenance, insurance, and fleet administration.
+Cost control is a major driver too.
+By relying on employees' own vehicles, businesses free up capital and reduce spending on servicing, maintenance, insurance, and fleet administration.
 Employees can still be reimbursed for business travel using HMRC-approved mileage rates or employer-set custom rates.

-Driving patterns have also shifted.
-Since the pandemic, many businesses travel fewer miles overall, with more meetings held online and fewer long, multi-day trips.
-This makes business driving now more occasional and spread out.
+Driving patterns have changed too.
+Since the pandemic, many businesses travel fewer miles overall, with more meetings held online and fewer long trips.
+Business driving is now more occasional and fragmented, which makes a full company fleet harder to justify.

-We see a similar pattern in Driversnote mileage tracking data.
-Based on millions of trips logged each month, employees are driving on more days per year (more active days), but in general, journeys are shorter, more fragmented, and less predictable, reflecting the realities of hybrid work.
+We see this reflected in Driversnote mileage tracking data.
+Based on millions of trips logged each month, employees are driving on more days per year, but journeys are shorter and less predictable, reflecting the realities of hybrid work.

 ”"